Evangelion (mecha): Evangelion Unit-00

 Unit 00 (零号機, Zerogōki), also known as Prototype, is the first Evangelion unit that Nerv made.
 It was conceived as a machine dedicated not to combat, but to the study of feasibility and practical functionality of its basic technology, which is why it lacks equipment characteristic of subsequent units.
 It was conceived in the headquarters of Tokyo-3, and the biological starting material used for its creation belongs to the first Angel, Adam.
 It is distinguished from later models by its initial dark yellow coloration, typical of military prototypes, and a less sophisticated external and internal architecture.
 Its main organ of visual sensory perception is represented by a round optical lens at the center of its face.
 Its pilot is Rei Ayanami, who joins the organization as the First Child.
 Due to its function as a prototype, the unit suffers from instability, which causes it to act out of control in activation and synchronization experiments.
 In one of the experiments, it destroyed the anchor structures and Nerv's second experimental room, injuring its pilot.
 Its first effective activation occurs after the simultaneous presence of two Evangelion units is necessary during the Angel Ramiel's attack.
 In the course of the operation, it suffers structural damage so severe that it requires extensive repairs.

 Eva-00 is later used in the fight against the Angel Matarael after being repaired.
 The repairs to Eva-00 mainly concern its armor and equipment, while its internal structure is essentially unchanged.
 The repaired Eva-00 has a predominantly blue coloration and is equipped with vertical supports resembling those fitted to Eva-01 and 02.
 It also has shoulder-height vertical supports, which are equipped with a special propulsion system allowing it to slow down and cushion falls.
 Its presence is beneficial to the defense of Tokyo-3 and the elimination of Angels.
 It is destroyed during the fight against the sixteenth Angel, Armisael, after Rei activates the self-destruct mechanism.

+In the series' twenty-third episode, Ritsuko reveals a graveyard containing several failed Eva-00 prototypes; according to writer Virginie Nebbia, Gainax had already introduced a similar idea in its previous series, Nadia.
 In the Rebuild of Evangelion saga, Eva-00 is orange in color and wields a special shield called the Enhanced Shield of Virtue, which Yamashita designed.
 In the second chapter of the saga, Evangelion: 2.0 You Can (Not) Advance (2009), the tenth Angel swallows it.